LeafYeeXYZ/PsychWasm/README.md

 PsychLib is a `WebAssembly` library that provides APIs for data analysis, especially for psychological and educational research.
 For use cases, please refer to my another project [PsychPen](https://github.com/LeafYeeXYZ/PsychPen).

+The speed for `bootstrapTest` is 2-2.5x faster than the `TypeScript` version `PsychLib` in [PsychPen](https://github.com/LeafYeeXYZ/PsychPen), as well as other basic math functions.

 ## Usage

 ### Installation